 Gabor Szabo – Dreams

-* NEW EDITION in black and clear vinyl out on 15th october 2021
+* NEW EDITION in black and clear vinyl out NOW

 * The long-awaited reissue the best album of rare Eastern and psychedelic Jazz LP by the famous Hungarian guitarist.

 * Exclusive bonus tracks from single 7” 1969.

 * Remastered by Martin Bowes at Cage Studios (UK).

 * Fans of Grant Green, John Abercrombie, Pat Martino, Joe Pass, Wes Montgomery, Tal Farlow.

 * Ultimate collector’s item for those who deeply in Jazz music and guitar music.